suleymanarslan/notebook/linux.md

 * `t` Open/close tree mode
 * `-` or `+` Collapse/uncollapse process trees
 * `H` Turn off displaying threads

+#### iotop

+Sorts processes by disk writes, and show how much and how frequently programs are writing to the disk.

 #### nethogs